Tharun9059/M1_Project-goal/1_Requirements/readme.md

     * Tic-Tac-Toe game can also increase the level of thinking process.

  ## How
-    * This program can be executed in a system which has windows or linux operating system
+    * This program can be executed in a system which has windows or linux operating system.